haka-security/haka/doc/user/tool_suite_haka.rst

     .. seealso::

-        Check the :ref:`packet_module_section` to get the list of all available modules and their options
+        :ref:`packet_module_section` contains a list of all available modules and their options

 Alert directives